-4.3.5 Allergy Shots, Allergy Serums, Injectable and Infused Medications
+4.3.5 Allergy Shots and Allergy Serums

-Allergy shots, allergy serums, injectable and infused medications, and total parenteral nutrition (TPN) received in your Provider's office are covered, as shown in your Benefit Summary.
+Allergy shots and allergy serums received in your Provider's office are covered, as shown in your Benefit Summary.
 Therapy and testing for treatment of allergies including, but not limited to, Services related to clinical ecology, environmental allergy and allergic immune system dysregulation and sublingual antigen(s), extracts, neutralization tests and/or treatment are covered only when such therapy or testing is approved by The American Academy of Allergy and Immunology, or The Department of Health and Human Services or any of its offices or agencies.
-Some injectable medications may require Prior Authorization, as listed in the Medical benefit drug prior authorization list available on our website at https://healthplans.providence.org/members/pharmacy-resources/Pages/default.aspx or by calling Customer Service.
-Some injectable and infused medications may be required to be supplied by a contracted Specialty Pharmacy.
-See section 4.7.1 for coverage of infusion at Outpatient Facilities.